RotherOSS/ITSMConfigurationManagement/doc/content/configuration/basic_configuration.rst

 #.
 Locate the **Catalog Class** table in the middle and click the entry **ITSM::ConfigItem::Class**.
 #.
 Locate the **Name** table in the middle and click the class name of the class you want to edit.

-Among the attributes customizable are for instance the name of the class as well as the version triggers and categories.
+Among the attributes customizable are for instance the permission groups providing access to CIs of the respective class as well as the categories.